dedvg/BibleApp/PROCESS.md

     * only one button and textfield are neccesary for downloading independent of the translation

 __progress__
-* will update the table if another translation is present instead of always inserting in sql
+* will update the table if another translation is present instead of always inserting in sql.
-*
+* switching from translation is now possible in TranslationActivity
+      * __BUGG__ when switching in the list, it will crash.
+The list part will probally be removed though.